vinnik-dmitry07/chatbot/README.md

 7. Open [run_chatbot.ipynb](https://colab.research.google.com/github/vinnik-dmitry07/Chatbot/blob/main/run_chatbot.ipynb)

+8. Run setup cells (installing parlai, mounting the drive)

-8. Run this cell to show what model answers on the test data:
+9. Run this cell to show what model answers on the test data:

     ![](images/4.png)

     ![](images/5.png)

-    ("labels" is what model was training to answer, "model" is actual model output)
+    ("labels" is what the model was training to answer, "model" is actual model output)

-9. To chat with the model run this cell:
+10. To chat with the model run this cell:

     ![](images/6.png)